makermoekoe/Stencil-Jig/README.md

 <img src="docs/stenciljig_adjustment_guide.png" width="400px"></a>

-The alignment guides are there to hold the upper part of the jig (including the stencil) during the stenceling process in place, so that it doesn't move to the left nor right.
+The alignment guides are there to hold the upper part of the jig (including the stencil) during the stenceling process in place, so that it doesn't move to the left or right.